 The Oxo Brew Grinder has an attractive stainless steel finish and weighs in under five pounds.
 Forty-millimeter conical burrs and solid construction make it a reliable everyday kitchen tool and a smart companion for your French press.
 It also comes with a two-year warranty.

-If you found this article on how to choose a coffee grinder for french press coffee helpful, make sure you share it with your friends and family on Facebook and Pintrest so they can choose the right one too.
+If you found this article on how to choose a coffee grinder for french press coffee helpful, make sure you share it with your friends and family on Facebook and Pinterest so they can choose the right one too.